Slpbcn6/biotic-hardware/README.md

 # Biotic Hardware Synthesis: A Computational Framework for Bio-Inspired ELF Resonant Architectures

+This repository presents a **computational framework for network-based simulation in Extremely Low Frequency (ELF) regimes**, using morphological datasets as structured inputs for abstract graph-based and lumped-element system modeling.

-This repository implements a generative morpho-topological simulation model, not a physical system model.
-It presents a **computational and exploratory framework** for modeling Biotic Hardware Architectures using lumped-element network representations, in which morphological structures (derived from MS 408 / Voynich Manuscript) are treated as generative inputs for abstract electromagnetic network modeling in Extremely Low Frequency (ELF) regimes and Schumann-resonance-scale dynamics.
+It implements a generative approach in which morphological structures (derived from MS 408 / Voynich Manuscript) are mapped into simplified electromagnetic analogues, enabling the study of their behavior within coupled-oscillator and network simulation frameworks.

-The framework is strictly interpretative: it does **not assume physical implementation of biological electromagnetic systems**, but instead investigates whether complex morphological datasets can function as a **generative structural substrate for network-based simulation models**.
+The system is strictly computational and interpretative.
+It does not represent a physical or biological implementation, but instead explores whether complex morphological patterns can serve as consistent generative structures for abstract network topology construction and simulation.

+The framework is intended for exploratory modeling, sensitivity analysis, and structural experimentation in systems inspired by network physics and morphological computation.
+It further situates these simulations within a computational electromagnetics context, where model consistency and structural validity can be examined through numerical electromagnetic solvers such as HFSS or CST.

 ---